Terran Campbell

-Terran Campbell (born October 10, 1998) is a Canadian professional soccer player who currently plays for Forge FC in the Canadian Premier League.
+Terran Campbell (born October 10, 1998) is a Canadian professional soccer player who plays for Canadian Premier League club Vancouver FC.

 Early life

 Campbell began playing soccer at age five with South Burnaby Metro Club.
 In 2010, he joined the Burnaby Selects SC and was also part of the British Columbia provincial U13 team.
 In September 2011, he joined the Vancouver Whitecaps FC Academy.
 After signing a professional contract with the Whitecaps second team, he continued to play with the Academy teams in 2016.